Use ShareFile with Citrix Endpoint Management

 From the Citrix Files download page at https://www.citrix.com/downloads/sharefile.html, log on and download the latest storage zones controller installer.

-Installing storage zones controller changes the default website on the server to the installation path of the controller.
+Installing the storage zones controller changes the default website on the server to the installation path of the controller.
 Enable Anonymous Authentication on the default website.

 On the server where you want to install storage zones controller, run StorageCenter.msi.